 The College of Public Health has faculty, staff, students, alumni and partners who work on challenges of worldwide significance.
 Our leadership in research, education and service contributes to understanding the forces that affect human health.

 Ohio State’s College of Public Health in collaboration with The College of Arts and Sciences began offering a Bachelor of Science in Public Health (BSPH) degree in Autumn 2012.

 What is a Bachelor of Science in Public Health?

-- The Bachelor of Science in Public Health (BSPH) degree focuses on public health issues in the US and internationally.
-The program will expand learners’ knowledge and comprehension of issues affecting humans worldwide.
+- The Bachelor of Science in Public Health (BSPH) degree focuses on public health issues in the U.S. and internationally and will expand ones knowledge and comprehension of issues affecting humans worldwide.

 Global Public Health Minor